Nat-Your-Personal-CRM/handbook/README.md

 -

 ### Commitment
 - After the 3 month trial period, we expect you to reduce your current workload to 80% so as to be able to commit enough time to Nat.
-If this generates financial stress for you, we'll discuss a compensation to make it work
+If this generates financial stress for you, we'll discuss a compensation to make it work.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzMTE2MzA2OSwxMTE1MTM0NTE1LDg1Mj
+eyJoaXN0b3J5IjpbMzY0NDE4NTY0LDExMTUxMzQ1MTUsODUyMT
-E5MjkzNF19
+kyOTM0XX0=
 -->